stackforge/vmware-nsx/TESTING.rst

 The unit tests (vmware_nsx/tests/unit/) are meant to cover as much code as possible and should be executed without the service running.
-They are designed to test the various pieces of the neutron and VMware NSX tree to make sure any new changes don't break existing functionality.
+They are designed to test the various pieces of the neutron and VMware NSX tree to make sure any new changes don't break existing functionality..

 Development process
 -------------------